yamadashy/repopack/repomix-instruction.md

 ---
 To update, simply run:
 ```
-npm update -g repopack
+npm update -g repomix
 ```

-As always, we appreciate your feedback and contributions to make Repopack even better!
+As always, we appreciate your feedback and contributions to make Repomix even better!
 ````